nonterminal Expression; nonterminal List<a>; nonterminal Pair<a b>;

 The name, like all type names in Silver, must start with a capital letter.
 Type variables must be lower case.

-Silver also allows a nonterminal declaration to include a comma-separated list of attribute occurrences using the
+Silver also allows a nonterminal declaration to include a comma-separated list of attribute occurrences

 nonterminal Expression with pp, env, errors; nonterminal Pair<a b> with fst<a>, snd<b>;